adevk/Personal-Web-Desktop/src/js/components/memory-game/components/play-again-hud/README.md

 ### `attempts`
 A number attribute.
 Sets the number of attempts that will be shown in the HUD.

+### `play-time`
+A number attribute.
+Sets the total play time in seconds that will be shown in the HUD.

 ## Events
 | Event Name | Fired When |
 |------------|------------|